dengyun-git/STEpUp_QC_Paper/minimal dataset/README.md

 ---
-Minimal dataset: Script used to process 'minimal' dataset required to generate figures in our Quality-Control (QC) Manuscript
+minimal dataset: Script used to process 'minimal' dataset required to generate figures in our Quality-Control (QC) Manuscript
 ---